 The Basij, a paramilitary force formed soon after the 1979 revolution, is one of the Iranian regime's primary enforcers of internal security with branches in every province and city of Iran, according to the US Treasury.

-Full US sanctions are set to hit Iran next month and the country's economy is already taking a beating.
+Full US sanctions are set to hit Iran in November and the country's economy is already taking a beating.